List of Washington state prisons

 This is a list of state prisons in Washington housing adult inmates administered by the Washington State Department of Corrections (WADOC).
-It does not include federal prisons, county jails, or juvenile facilities located in Washington.
+It does not include county jails, or juvenile facilities located in Washington.

 Current prisons

-The Department currently operates 12 adult prisons (10 male institutions and 2 female institutions).
-The Department confines nearly 13,000 offenders in these facilities, with each varying in size and mission across the state.
+The department currently operates 11 adult prisons (9 male institutions and 2 female institutions).
+The department confines nearly 13,000 offenders in these facilities, with each varying in size and mission across the state.

 Closed prisons

-The following prisons are no longer in operation by the Department of Corrections.
+The following prisons are no longer in operation or aren't actively holding Incarcerated Individuals by the Department of Corrections.